 She is an experienced and excellent international cook who is in charge of ordering, preparing, and creating delicious meals for the students and her colleagues.
 Veronica puts her whole heart and love into every meal she prepares but she does much more than cooking.

 “The first thing I do when we have a new student is trying to connect,” says Langton.
 “Sometimes it’s not that easy.
 They’re often kind of upset when they arrive.
 So, after a while, I go around and say, ‘hey, what is your favorite food?’
-After they tell me, I can fix them something that makes them feel better.
+After they tell me, I can fix something that makes them feel better.
 Soon they say, ‘Veronica, what is for lunch?
 What’s for dinner?’
 I like to make them fun food, for them to be connected and they like it.”

 When she is not preparing yummy meals for our teens and pouring over new recipe ideas, Langton enjoys sewing, knitting, and crocheting.
 She particularly enjoys making costumes and quilting.
 Veronica is also someone who enjoys the outdoors that the Northwest offers, particularly fishing.